alexandresoliveira/complete-projects/README.md

 ## Propouse

-This repository there are a collections of projects with many technologies when I now or learn.
+This repository there are a collections of projects with technologies I know or learning.

 ## Projects